Enrico Busia

 Italian and French Diction

 Enrico Busia is an Italian tenor specializing in early music.
-He performed the title role in Monteverdi’s L’Orfeo in the Czech Republic (Ostrava and Hukvaldy) in June 2024, as well as the roles of “Pastore” and “Apollo” in the same opera at the Teatro Olimpico in Vicenza (2017) and during the 2024 Let’s Sing Opera tour in Italy and Greece.
+He performed the title role in Monteverdi’s L’Orfeo in New York (2025) and the Czech Republic (2024), as well as the roles of Pastore and Apollo in the same opera at several venues in Greece and Italy.

-Recent engagements include Monteverdi’s Vespers in Oslo and the role of Testo in Monteverdi’s Combattimento in Reykjavik and Florence.
-He has appeared as a soloist at various festivals, including the Roma Baroque Festival, Autunno in musica Treviso, Amici della musica Padova, Flo.re Florence, and the Festival de Música BAC Credomatic in Costa Rica.
+Recent engagements also include Monteverdi’s Vespers in Oslo and the role of Testo in Monteverdi’s Combattimento in Reykjavik and Florence.
+He has appeared as a soloist at various festivals, including the Roma Baroque Festival, Operudagar Reykjavik, Autunno in Musica Treviso, Amici della Musica Padova, Flo.re Florence, Hortus Festival Leghorn, and the Festival de Música BAC Credomatic in Costa Rica.

 After initial studies in his hometown of Florence, he earned a Bachelor of Music in classical singing at the Hochschule für Musik und Theater Leipzig under Prof. Carola Guber.
 He then completed a Master of Music in Baroque singing/Early Music at the Hochschule für Künste Bremen, studying with Gemma Bertagnolli, Peter Kooij, and Bettina Pahn.
 In 2022–2023, he attended the AVES (Advanced Vocal Ensemble Studies) program at the Schola Cantorum Basiliensis in Switzerland, under the guidance of Paul Agnew, Stratton Bull, and Björn Schmelzer.